pypa/packaging.python.org/source/key_projects.rst

 `PyPI <https://pypi.org/project/distlib>`__

-Distlib is a library which implements low-level functions that relate to packaging and distribution of Python software.
-It consists in part of the functions from the `distutils2
-<https://pypi.org/project/Distutils2>`_ project, which was intended to
-be released as ``packaging`` in the Python 3.3 stdlib, but was removed shortly before Python 3.3 entered beta testing. distlib implements several relevant PEPs (Python Enhancement Proposal standards) and is useful for developers of third-party packaging tools to make and upload binary and source distributions, achieve interoperability, resolve dependencies, manage package resources, and do other similar functions.
+Distlib is a library which implements low-level functions that relate to packaging and distribution of Python software.  distlib implements several relevant PEPs (Python Enhancement Proposal standards) and is useful for developers of third-party packaging tools to make and upload binary and source :term:`distributions <Distribution Package>`, achieve interoperability, resolve dependencies, manage package resources, and do other similar functions.

+Unlike the stricter :ref:`packaging` project (below), which specifically implements modern Python packaging interoperability standards, ``distlib`` also attempts to provide reasonable fallback behaviours when asked to handle legacy packages and metadata that predate the modern interoperability standards and fall into the subset of packages that are incompatible with those standards.

 .. _packaging: